-Newly appointed as Music Director and Conductor of the Cabrillo Festival of Contemporary Music, Cristian Măcelaru has established himself as one of the fast-rising stars of the conducting world.
-With every concert he displays an exciting and highly regarded presence, thoughtful interpretations and energetic conviction on the podium.
-He launched his inaugural season at Cabrillo in August 2017 with premiere-filled programs of new works and fresh re-orchestrations by an esteemed group of composers.
-Among the 2017 season’s highlights are seven world premieres, 11 composers-in-residence, a stunning roster of international guest artists and two special tributes – one to commemorate Lou Harrison’s centenary and another honoring John Adams’ 70th birthday.
+Mr. Măcelaru is Music Director and Conductor of the internationally renowned Cabrillo Festival of Contemporary Music.
+In August 2018, he led his second season in premiere-filled programs of new works by an esteemed group of composers.
+Among the 2018 season’s highlights were three world premieres, a record-breaking 16 composers-in-residence, a stunning roster of international guest artists, and two special tributes to commemorate William Bolcom’s and John Corigliano’s respective 80th birthdays.